MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/install-crescendo.md

 The **Force** or **Reinstall** parameters are only necessary when you have an older version of Crescendo installed.
 However, these parameters work whether you have a previous version or not.

 The Crescendo module includes full help content.
-However, to ensure you have the latest help, run the following command:
+To install the latest help, run the following
+command:

 ```powershell
 Update-Help -Module Microsoft.PowerShell.Crescendo -Force